A r i s M a r a n g o p o u l o s ©

 • Bibliography / Web

 He is one of the few modernist / postmodernist writers of prose in Greece and has been writing since the early eighties.[1]
-Most of his novels deal with the Utopian idea of communal love as a means of civil disobedience and some of them include whole pages or, in some cases, whole chapters, written in an elective modernist style resembling a poème en prose.

 Vassilis Vassilikos, author of the novel Z,[2] has commented on Maragkopoulos' political novel Obsession with Spring[3]: «It is the outcome of a difficult journey through the clashing rocks of James Joyce and Jorge Luis Borges, a fruitful journey that made him rediscover Honoré de Balzac’s gold… A fantastic political thriller, an anatomy of the country we call Hellas, a novel that opens a wide discussion amid the reading community since it re-reads our recent history»[4].
-(We cannot hold with certainty if that critical position is valid.
+(We cannot hold with certainty if that critical praise is valid.
 One has to judge for himself by reading that specific novel).

-Maragkopoulos is considered an authority on James Joyce in Greece.[5]
-Should the occasion arise he repeatedly declares that from early youth he had been inspired by Karl Marx, Pablo Picasso and Joyce.
-He has written in fact three books and many articles on the latter 's work.[6]
-His most important study, 'Ulysses', A reader's guide is principally an attempt to interprete James Joyce 's Ulysses through affinities to its Homeric counterpart, the Odyssey – affinities
+Maragkopoulos is considered an authority on James Joyce in Greece.[7]
+He has written three books and many articles on the matter.[8]
+His most important study, Ulysses, A reader's guide is principally an attempt to explain James Joyce's Ulysses through affinities to its Homeric counterpart, the Odyssey, – affinities clearly exposed for the reader, in richly documented text.
+Exegetic suggestions in response to central issues of the Joycean critical literature are also seriously treated in the volume – documented as they are in a thorough textual and intertextual analysis of the original.[9]

-His novel Love, Gardens, Ingratitude has been translated into Serbian, his Obsession with Spring into Turkish, his short novel Nostalgic Clone into English[9] and various texts and articles into English, French, Turkish and Serbian.
+His novel Love, Gardens, Ingratitude has been translated into Serbian, his Obsession with Spring into Turkish, his short novel Nostalgic Clone into English[11] and various texts and articles into English, French, Turkish and Serbian.
+Two of his books have been shortlisted for the National Literary Award: Love, Gardens, Ingratitude for the year 2002 and Paul & Laura, a painting after nature, for 2016.
+He has received the special prize for literature of the literary magazine Anagnostis ("Nikos Themelis award") for his recent novel Fllsst, fllsst, flllssst (June 2021).

 1. http://www.toposbooks.gr/contents/eng/writerseng.php?wid=15